Skip to content

 Evidence normally required

-• CAMO status reports, airworthiness-review notes, maintenance-program references, and open-item logs
+• The CAMO source file: status reports, airworthiness-review notes, program references, and the open-item log

 Common discrepancies